PSU-Research-Computing/psurc-docs/getting-started.rst

 Set up SSH keys and config files
 --------------------------------
 You can enable secure, password-free authentication to the ARC servers using SSH keys.
-SSH keys are a public/private key system that is more secure than traditional passwords, and offers a more convienent login mechanism than typing in your password every time you connect.
+SSH keys are a public/private key system that is more secure than traditional passwords, and offers a more convenient login mechanism than typing in your password every time you connect.

 SSH Keys work by generating two cryptographic key files.
-One of the files is private (keep it a secret!) and the other is public (it doesn't matter if someone gets a copy of it, but dont unessisarily distribute it).
+One of the files is private (keep it a secret!) and the other is public (it doesn't matter if someone gets a copy of it, but don't unnecessarily distribute it).

 Generating Keypair
 ``````````````````